 Naples Zoo is ranked among the top zoos in the nation contributing to field conservation as a percentage of total budget.
-Just since 2012, Naples Zoo has contributed over one million dollars to programs to help animals in the wild.
+Just since 2014, Naples Zoo has invested over $3 million in programs to help animals and plants in the wild including fully funding the annual salaries of 16 field staff in Brazil, Namibia, Tanzania, Zambia, Kenya, Sierra Leone, and Madagascar including biologists, researchers, village game scouts, and two wildlife veterinarians.

-With a firm belief that what is best for people and wildlife is the same thing in the long run, Naples Zoo strives to support conservation efforts that reflect this mutual benefit.
+With a firm belief that what is best for people and wildlife is the same thing, in the long run, Naples Zoo strives to support conservation efforts that reflect this mutual benefit.
 Naples Zoo's mission incorporates inspiring the conservation of our planet's wild areas and their wondrous inhabitants.
 For the wisest use of limited funds, Naples Zoo places priority on supporting proven conservation efforts within existing long-term programs regionally and internationally.
-Our staff sit on the boards of two non-governmental conservation organizations as well as serve on the Field Conservation Committee of the Association of Zoos and Aquariums .
+Our staff serve or have served in a variety of capacities with non-governmental conservation organizations and with state and federal agencies.

 explore Conservation Actions You Can Take.